uwegeercken/evaluator/README.md

                         .build())
                 .build();

-The logic and the group expect a string array as the type parameter.
+The logic object and the group object expect a string array as the type parameter.
 To test if the test data passes all checks (rules) simply call:

     boolean result = Evaluator.evaluate(logic, testData.split(";"))

-The static "evaluate" method returns true if the provided data passes the defined logic and returns false if not.
+The static "evaluate" method returns an EvaluationResult.
+It contains the results of all checks and groups. the getPassed method returns true if the provided data passes the defined logic and returns false if not.
 You can process a list of data objects easily by repeatedly calling this method.
-There is also a method available to evaluate a single group.

 You may use multiple groups.
-When adding a group to the logic you can specify the connection type (AND, OR, NOT, NOR) to the previous group - default is AND.
+When adding a group to the logic you can specify the connection type (AND, OR, NOT, NOR) to the previous group using the connectingToPreviousGroupUsing method - default is AND.
 When adding checks to a group you can specify how the checks within the group are connected (AND, OR, NOT, NOR) using the connectingChecksUsing(...) method - default is AND.

     Logic<String[]> logic = new Logic.Builder<String[]>()